-Permission for Rahul Gandhi's rally in Bharatpur denied
+Permission for Rahul Gandhi's rally in Bharatpur granted

-Jaipur, Oct 8: Todabhim sub-divisional magistrate (SDM) Jagdish Arya has reportedly denied permission for Congress president Rahul Gandhi's rally in Bharatpur which is scheduled to be held tomorrow (October 9).
+Jaipur, Oct 8: Todabhim sub-divisional magistrate (SDM) Jagdish Arya, who had earlier denied permission for Congress president Rahul Gandhi's rally in Bharatpur, has now granted the permission, said reports.
+The rally is scheduled to be held tomorrow (October 9).

 Gandhi is scheduled to cover Dholpur, Bharatpur and Dausa districts, travelling over 250 km, during the roadshow on October 8 and 9.
 The three districts have 16 assembly seats, of which a majority are with the BJP.

-SDM has asked the Congress to procure a No Objection Certificate (NOC) from the owner of the rally ground near Bayana, said reports.
+SDM had asked the Congress to procure a No Objection Certificate (NOC) from the owner of the rally ground near Bayana, said reports.

 [Rahul sets up nine Cong committees in Rajasthan ahead of polls]